janat08/socialNetwork/README.md

 	The 'Ongoing event' is i.e. museums - national buildings - theaters - galeries  etc.etc.
 Events that dont have a start or stop day.
 	This item require more data from the events-holders - so for now - we will just fill in some dummy-data where needed.

-6 - admission to the event.

-	Here we just set up some few inputs:
-	text-input: Adult Price - text-input: Adult Age -  text-input: Senior Price - text-input: Senior Age - text-input: Children Price - text-input: Adult Age.

-7 - photos of the event.

-	This is just an ordinary img/file upload as you have done before, however we need to be able to set/pick a front img.( we might have 6 images uploaded to cover the event - but we need to be able to show the 'official' image, when only showing one.
-	And we want to limit the numbers of uploaded photos to 10. (to avoid people uploade unreasonable amounts).

-8 - category for the event.

-	There may be innumerable different type of events, and to address that we need to categories them with sub-categories - we could make that multi-level, with sub-cat and sub-sub-cat and so on, but I prefere 2 level - main and sub - something like this:

-	mainCategory	subCategory

-	sport
-		Air-sport
-		Atheletics
-		Ball over net
-		Ball outdoor
-		Ball indoor
-		Bike
-		Combatsports
-		Dancing
-		Fishing
-		Horse-sports
-		etc. etc
-	Theater
-		DramaTheater
-		Kids Theater
-		Comedy Theater
-		Opera
-		Ballet
-		Concerts
-		etc.etc.
-	Fairs
-		Food fairs
-		Fashion fairs
-		Motor fairs
-	Music
-		...
-		...
-	Family
-		..
-		..
-	Museums
-		..
-I trust you get the pointe.
-There could be dozens of mainCategories and hundreds of subCategories.
-I dont want you to write all these items(of course not) - but I want you to make a template with input-controls so we can make CRUD operations to mainCategories as well as subCategories and then save them in collection.

 ------------------------------------------------------------
 So much for creating events - now for searching our Events -- We  will use 2 approaches -- 1.
 Search for the category(subcategory)   2.
 Search for the the place(address).